mnapoli/mnapoli.fr/source/_posts/2013-12-29-from-containerinterface-to-world-domination.md

 But what I also mean by `ContainerInterface` is what it represents: **the basis for dependency injection containers interoperability**.

 Such an interface (or other derived interfaces) could allow to replace Framework A's container by another container.
 It could also allow to chain containers together, so that instead of replacing the framework's container, you could use 2, 3 or more containers at the same time.

-*By the way, if you are interested about all this, have a look at [container-interop](https://github.com/container-interop/container-interop).
-This is a group in which we are trying to propose usable versions of those container interfaces.*

 ## Why container interoperability?